Guatemala Summer Institute:

 After the first month of training, participants remain in Guatemala to work with EWH partner hospitals in groups of two or three.
 The partner hospitals are public Guatemalan hospitals.
 In addition to the main departmental (state) hospital, participants have the opportunity to work in other Ministry of Health clinics and health outposts around the department/state they are assigned to.

 Some of the public departmental hospitals in Guatemala have some form of technical assistance; however, gaps in training and language barriers often prevent effective equipment repair.
-Participants work closely with Guatemalan technicians and medical staff in overcoming these hurdles to make equipment repairs, execute trainings, install equipment, or perform other engineering duties for the hospitals.
+Participants work closely with Guatemalan technicians and medical staff in overcoming these hurdles to make equipment repairs, execute trainings, install equipment, and perform other engineering duties for the hospitals.
 There is usually little to no English spoken in the public hospitals.

 |2018 Central American Program Report||Central America Program Photos|